andy-goryachev-oracle/Test/doc/BehaviorInputMapProposal.md

 - obtain the default behavior function
 - ensure that user-defined mappings overwrite default ones and survive a skin change

 To achieve that, the InputMap utilizes a two-stage lookup.
-First, the key binding (or input even in general) is mapped to a **FunctionTag** - a method identifier declared by the corresponding Control.
+First, the key binding (or input even in general) is mapped to a **javafx.scene.control.behavior.FunctionTag** - a method identifier declared by the corresponding Control.
 Then, if such a mapping exists, the actual function (a Runnable) is obtained and executed.
 This approach allow for to customizing the key bindings separately from customizing the behavior.

 InputMap provides the following public methods:
 - void **registerKey**(KeyBinding, FunctionTag)